1980 Chilean constitutional referendum

 A constitutional referendum was held in Chile on 11 September 1980.
 The proposed new constitution would replace the 1925 constitution, and was approved by over two-thirds of voters.

 The referendum was controversial, as Chile was then being ruled by a military dictatorship, and it ensured that Augusto Pinochet would remain in power with a rule by decree until 1988, after which he was peacefully removed from power following a popular referendum.
-Further reforms, beginning in 1989 and most recently in 2005, have attempted to make the constitution more democratic.

 A referendum held in 2020 after waves of popular protests approved the drafting of a new constitution.
+In September 2022, the proposed left-wing document was rejected, 62% to 38%.
+Following a second process, in December 2023, a proposed right-wing replacement was rejected, 56% to 44%.
+These outcomes effectively guaranteed the 1980 charter would remain in effect.

 Background

-Under the rule of Augusto Pinochet, the Constitutional Commission (1973–1978) drafted a proposal for a new Chilean constitution.
+Under the rule of Augusto Pinochet, the Ortúzar Commission (1973–1978) drafted a proposal for a new constitution.

 Electoral system

 In the election, Chileans older than 18 years of age (including the illiterate and blind), as well as foreigners with legal residence in Chile older than 18 years of age who could prove their proper immigration status, were allowed to vote.
 Participation was obligatory except for those who were physically or mentally impaired or imprisoned.

 To vote, the only document required was a certificate of identity issued by the Civil and Identification Registry Service.
 No electoral roll was prepared for the referendum, and the previous one was expired by means of a decree of the Military Junta issued on November 13, 1973 and that authorized the Directorate of the Electoral Registry to disable said files, which resulted in their destruction in July 1974.